anesuleo/FPGA_Project/index.md

 <img src="https://github.com/anesuleo/FPGA_Project/blob/main/docs/assets/images/Screenshot%202024-12-10%20155329.png">

-This piece of code was essential for the State machine and I adapted it from the colour cycle code.
+This piece of code was essential for the state machine and I adapted it from the colour cycle code.
 At the end of each state, the condition will allow the state machine to go to the next state.

 <img src="https://github.com/anesuleo/FPGA_Project/blob/main/docs/assets/images/Screenshot%202024-12-10%20155339.png">

 ### **Synthesis**
 Describe the synthesis & implementation outputs for your design, are there any differences to that of the original design?
 Guideline 1-2 short paragraphs.
 ### **Demonstration**
 If you get your own design working on the Basys3 board, take a picture!
-Guideline: 1-2 sentences.
+Guideline: 1-2 `sentences`